 A husky’s desire for companionship means that it doesn’t like to be left alone for a long amount of time.
-It can cause them to quickly become stressed, resulting in destructive behaviours such as chewing up the furniture or endlessly vocalising.
+It can cause them to quickly become stressed, resulting in destructive behaviors such as chewing up the furniture or endlessly vocalizing.

 If they are stressed, their minds will not be focused on listening out for potential threats.
 It may lead to them eventually developing anxiety issues which are certainly not ideal for guard dogs.